 - Gently place him down, standing up.

-- Do not make your dog sit down — let him get used to the water.
+- Do not make your dog sit down, and let him get used to the water.

-Putting stress on your Fido before they can even get into the washtub will ensure that they hate bath time forever.
+Putting stress on your doggo before they can even get into the washtub will ensure that they hate bath time forever.

-Note that once this picture was taken, I backed off instantly until I knew that Anastasia was ready to give it another shot.
-If you’ve read my previous articles, you know my dog hates being bathed.
+Once this picture was taken, I backed off instantly until I knew that Anastasia was ready to give it another shot.

-Never start bathing your dog by getting him wet with a shower.
+Never start bathing a dog by getting him wet with a shower.

 I'm making sure that I do not dump water on the head of my pooch, and I'm always very cautious of her ears.

-In this photo right here, you can also see me wetting the area underneath her ears.
+In the photo to the right, you can also see me wetting the area underneath her ears.

-Do not apply soap to the face.
-Always, always, keep water out of their ears.
+Do not apply soap to the dog's face.
+Always keep water out of their ears.

 You should also be getting the soap straight down to the skin, not just on the fur.

-To do this properly, rake your dog's fur against the grain, as pictured below, to ensure that you're thoroughly lathering your dog up.
+To do this properly, rake your dog's fur against the grain, as pictured in the below photo, to ensure that you're thoroughly lathering your dog up.

-During the whole bathing process, ensure you give your pet some love and tell him how good his behavior is.
-Pet your pooch and continue to interact with him while you're bathing your dog.
+During the whole dog bathing process, ensure that you give your pet some love and tell them how good their behavior is.
+Pet your pooch and continue to interact with him while you're bathing the dog.

-Giving him a small and tasty dog treat while he's in the tub is also a good idea, but don’t be surprised if he doesn’t take an interest in it.
+Giving him a small treat while he's in the tub is also a good idea.

 If you use an oatmeal dog shampoo, however, this should not happen, but you should get all of the soap off anyway.

 Before you do anything else though, you're going to need to clean your dog's ears.
-This is extremely important, especially if you got water in his ears, and can be done while towel drying him.
+This is extremely important, especially if you got water in your pet's ears, and can be done while towel drying him.
 It's a 2-step process.